BECOME A CLUB COACH

 Masters Coaches are available to visit your club and offer their expertise in stroke correction.
 To avail yourselves of this opportunity, contact the branch office.

 If you are Masters Coach but not a member, you are eligible to become part of our Masters Swimming Community for only $10 under the banner of Coach, Technical official or Volunteer membership.
 Go to https://mastersswimming.org.au/about/membership/ and click on the “Non-Swimming Members” tab for more information.

 Relay Meet – a great way to encourage new swimmers to compete

 It is often difficult to engage older swimmers in competing.
 Over the past few years The relay meet is an excellent opportunity to introduce first time swimmers to competition.
 It is a lot of fun, there is no pressure and it is all about team spirit and camaraderie.
 A members story:

 At this year’s relay meet, Donna swam for her club.
 She is in her 50’s, joined Masters this year and has never competed previously.
 She loved it and I think this will spur her on to enter more.
 Her elderly mother, who came to watch, was so impressed that she too is going to join a Masters club in Sydney and has just bought her first pair of goggles!
 So keep it in mind for next year to use the relay meet as an excellent starting point to competition – it embraces what Masters is about: fun, friendship and fitness.

 Coaches are required to update every four years

 To do so you need to complete the Club Coach Updating form and the Coaching Code of Behaviour form and submit with your current CPR certificate to: email@example.com

-Coaches are also encouraged to undertake courses offered by NSW Department of Sport & Recreation such as Mentoring< other coaches, or to consider becoming a Presenter and Assessor and assist in the conduct of future Club Coach courses.
+Coaches are also encouraged to undertake courses offered by NSW Office of Sport such as Mentoring< other coaches, or to consider becoming a Presenter and Assessor and assist in the conduct of future Club Coach courses.